 Iron Bacteria: There is a problem that occasionally affects French drains called Iron Bacteria, or sometimes Iron Ochre.
 Iron Bacteria can grow from the iron residue in the water.
 Once it starts to grow, it can multiply very quickly.
 At first glance, it can be confused with mud, but it isn't!
 Quite often the Iron Bacteria is accompanied by an unpleasant odor.
 This bacteria has been known to completely clog pumps and systems, rendering them useless.
 There are several chemicals available that can kill this bacteria, but when used in a French drain, those chemicals then end up on your lawn and eventually end up filtering down into the water supply.
-Currently, the only known SAFE method of killing this bacteria is to flush your system with very hot water.
-As of now, Iron Bacteria cannot be predicted, nor prevented, and is not covered in most waterproofing company's warranties.
+Currently the only known SAFE method of killing this bacteria is to flush your system with very hot water.
+To accommodate for this, we install our systems with an Iron Bacteria Flushing Portal.
+This makes it quicker and easier to come in and flush your system during a service call (if a service plan is purchased).
+As of now, Iron Bacteria cannot be predicted, nor prevented, and is not covered in most waterproofing companies warranties.